-Analysis of results and challenges: This metric provides the Alaska State Troopers the measuring point to evaluate the quality of its initial response to and subsequent investigation of property crimes, with the end result an enhanced ability to identify suspects or offenders.
+Analysis of results and challenges: This metric provides the Alaska State Troopers (AST) the measuring point to evaluate the quality of its initial response to and subsequent investigation of property crimes, with the end result an enhanced ability to identify suspects or offenders.

 AST reports the number of property crimes within their primary jurisdiction.
 Property crimes include offenses such as burglary, theft, and criminal mischief.
 These data include attempted and unfounded burglaries, since they often require the same amount of investigative time to reach an appropriate conclusion.
 This metric was initially developed in FY2009 and modified in FY2014 to include theft and criminal mischief offenses to better reflect the results of AST's efforts.
 The target is based on a review of the data over the last ten years.
 Calendar year information is reported to allow for greater accuracy in the data collected due to incident closure time frames.

 Target #2: 100% homicide solve rate

 Percentage of Homicides Solved by Alaska State Troopers

-Analysis of results and challenges: Numbers represent homicides in AST jurisdiction as well as homicides outside AST jurisdiction where AST has assumed investigative responsibility.
+Analysis of results and challenges: Numbers represent homicides in Alaska State Trooper (AST) jurisdiction as well as homicides outside AST jurisdiction where AST has assumed investigative responsibility.
 Unsolved homicide investigations are on-going and are often closed long after the incident, depending on a wide variety of circumstances.

 |A2: Core Service - Rural Law Enforcement|